Preventing financial abuse

 - A Prevention of the Financial Abuse of Women Workshop was held July 7, 2021, to help inform initiatives under the prevention of Financial Abuse Project.
 The workshop included over 50 participants from financial, utilities, legal and domestic family violence support sectors.
 This consultation was also included as an additional consultation for the development of the next National Plan to end violence against women and children.

 - A Guide to the Treatment of Relationship Debt in Family Law was developed and released by the Attorney General’s Department.
 The Debt Guide provides information to empower women to avoid unfairly assuming sole responsibility for relationship debts, and supporting women to achieve economic independence following separation.

 What is next?

-- An independent evaluation will be finalised in 2022.
+- A project evaluation will be finalised in early 2022.

 What difference will we make?

 - increased awareness of financial literacy and financial abuse

 - changes in attitudes and greater recognition that financial control in a relationship is unhealthy and a form of coercive control

 - reduced incidence of financial abuse over the long-term.